by-examples/by-examples.github.io/_posts/2014-12-30-bdd-example-red-green-blue.md

 ##8.
 Remove unnecessary commits

-The history of your project is a linear and contains 10 commits.
-The command
+The history of your project is now linear and contains 10 commits.
+The command:

     $ git log --oneline